 public removePort(): self

-public removeQuery(string key): $this
+public removeQuery(string key): self

 public removeUsername(): self